 We invite submissions for the 10th annual robotics law and policy conference—We Robot 2021—to be held at the University of Miami in Coral Gables, Florida, USA, on September 23-25, 2021.
 Currently we are planning for an in-person event with a virtual option, but this may change subject to circumstances.
 Previously, the conference has been held at University of Miami, University of Washington, Stanford, Yale, and University of Ottawa.
 The conference web site is at https://werobot2021.com/.
-The submission portal will open for poster proposals, papers, and demos on December 14, 2020.
+The submission portal for poster proposals, papers, and demos opened on Dec.
+14, 2020.
 Paper and demo proposals are due by Feb.
 1, 2021.
 Posters will be accepted on a rolling basis until June 1, 2021.

 Marking the 10th anniversary of the conference, We Robot 2021 seeks contributions by North American and international academics, practitioners, and others, in the form of scholarly papers, technological demonstrations, or posters.
 We Robot fosters conversations between the people designing, building, and deploying robots and the people who design or influence the legal and social structures in which robots will operate.
 We particularly encourage papers with co-authors from different fields, e.g. interdisciplinary collaborations between developers of robotics, artificial intelligence (AI), and related technology and experts in the humanities, social science, and law and policy.

-This conference will build on a growing body of scholarship exploring how the increasing sophistication and autonomous decision-making capabilities of robots and their widespread deployment everywhere from the home, to hospitals, to public spaces, to the battlefield disrupts existing legal regimes or requires rethinking policy issues.
+This conference will build on a growing body of scholarship exploring how the increasing sophistication and autonomous decision-making capabilities of robots and their widespread deployment everywhere from the home, to hospitals, to public spaces, to the battlefield, disrupts existing legal regimes or requires rethinking policy issues.

 We invite proposals for each of the following:

 Topics of interest for the scholarly paper portion of the conference include, but are not limited to:

 - Comparative international perspectives on the regulation of robotic technologies.